opulo-inc/docs/docs/openpnp/calibration/5-mm-per-pixel/index.md

     ![selecting n2 for control](images/select-n2.webp)

-2. Click on the "Position the tool over the center of the location" button
+2. Click on the "Position the tool over the center of the location" button.
+This will jog the N2 nozzle tip to the center of the focal plane for the bottom camera.

+    !!!
+Tip "Z Position for v3 and v4"
+        The bottom camera's focal plane is focused at different Z heights between versions v3 and v4 of the LumenPnP.
+If you're using a v4, your nozzle should jog to be at the same Z height as the top surface of the datum board (and have a Z Location value of 5.5).

     ![Position nozzle over camera](images/position-nozzle-over-camera.webp)

 3. Use the jog controls to move the nozzle directly over the center of the bottom camera.
-Do not adjust the Z-axis.

     ![Jog the nozzle over the camera](images/jog-controls-bottom.webp)